mikebway/slog/README.md

       --content string   Content to include in the log output; must be one of the following: basic     - minimal useful content, no bucket names, owners, request IDs etc requestid - includes the request ID
-                            bucket    - prefixed with the Web source bucket name (usefull if capturing logs from multipe buckets into one location) rich      - includes bucket, request ID, operation and key values raw       - the whole enchilada, as originally recorded by AWS;
+                            bucket    - prefixed with the Web source bucket name (useful if capturing logs from multiple buckets into one location) rich      - includes bucket, request ID, operation and key values raw       - the whole enchilada, as originally recorded by AWS;
                                         ignores source bucket filtering; outputs all lines